fedemartinm/react-award/README.md

 The idea behind this package is to add gamification to the applications we write by rewarding the user for achieving different achievements.
 I welcome any suggestions for including other gamification components in this library, feel free to contribute.

+👉 The standalone use of this library (if you are not using lottie-web or any wrapper) is `291kb` for the full version and `164kb` for the light version.
+It is compatible with packages `lottie-react`, `@LottieFiles/lottie-react` and `react-lottie-player`, and using it together only adds a few extra kilobytes to your bundle.
+Check the "Compatibility and performance" section for more information.

 ### Examples